PHDCCI SEEKS AR VR POLICY

 The aforesaid recommendation emerged at a VR AR for Defence and Public Sector Summit organized by PHDCCI and Ministries of Electronics and Information Technology and Defence held here today.
 It was largely felt in the Summit that with vast resources pool of talent and innovative minds, India can become a global leader in the domain of VR AR technologies for its defence and public sector including host of other utilities.

-Those who convincingly sought rolling out of VR and AR policy consisted of Vice President, PHDCCI, Mr Sanjay Aggarwal and Chairman, Innovation & Startups Committee, PHDCCI, Dr Arvind Mayaram, asserted that the way the speed of technological changes is catching up, the need for fresh policy measures is being felt especially around data privacy and security.
+Those who convincingly sought rolling out of VR and AR policy consisted of Vice President, PHDCCI, Mr Sanjay Aggarwal and Chair, Innovation & Startups Committee, PHDCCI, Dr Arvind Mayaram, asserted that the way the speed of technological changes is catching up, the need for fresh policy measures is being felt especially around data privacy and security.

 “At the crux of transformation are the investments that the country has made in its digital infrastructure and therefore, new technologies needed to be brought in so that the privacy and security of data including technology is made absolutely stringent”, said Mr Sanjay Aggarwal.